greener-hayden/jncep-web-service/README.md

 This Flask-based application opens the JNCEP utility up to simple HTTP requests.
 It can easily be spun up using Docker Compose.

+## Credits

+This project builds upon the work of JNCEP created by [gvellut](https://github.com/gvellut).
+The original repository can be found at [gvellut/jncep](https://github.com/gvellut/jncep).
+I'm thankful to gvellut since i've been using his code for maybe close to a year now.
+And i've only recent gotten around to swapping my own personal over to this system.

 ## Quickstart

 To get started, ensure you have Docker and Docker Compose installed on your system, then follow these steps: